OpenMW/openmw/docs/source/reference/lua-scripting/api.rst

     - by player scripts
     - | Allows to alter behavior of the built-in camera script
       | without overriding the script completely.
+  * - :ref:`Controls <Interface Controls>`
+    - by player scripts
+    - | Allows to alter behavior of the built-in script
+      | that handles player controls.
   * - :ref:`Settings <Interface Settings>`
     - by player and global scripts
     - Save, display and track changes of setting values.